Skip to main content

 The devhelm Python package is a typed, synchronous client for the DevHelm REST API.
 It’s built on httpx, ships full Pydantic models for every request and response, and has full mypy strict-mode type coverage.

 The Python SDK is synchronous.
-There’s no AsyncDevhelm client in v0.4.0 — for concurrent usage, run the sync client in a thread pool (see async usage).
+There’s no AsyncDevhelm client as of v1.3.0 — for concurrent usage, run the sync client in a thread pool (see async usage).

 Install